-The superior performance of the F₁ crossbred is consistent with the well-established concept of heterosis (hybrid vigor), where crossbred animals outperform the mid-parent average due to dominance and epistatic gene actions.
-This finding agrees with reports in tropical cattle systems that F₁ crosses between indigenous and exotic breeds often exhibit optimal balance between adaptability and productivity (e.g., Bosso et al. 1994; Rege et al. 2009).
-It also reflects the well-documented phenomenon of heterosis (hybrid vigour), where crossbreeding leads to improved performance relative to parental averages due to dominance and epistatic interactions (Falconer & Mackay, 1996; Lynch & Walsh, 1998), which usually reaches its maximum level in F₁ hybrid (Cunningham and Syrstad 1987; Fujimoto et al 2018; Mai et al 2021; Nagash et al 2025)
+The superior performance of the F₁ crossbred is consistent with the well-established concept of heterosis (hybrid vigor), in which crossbred animals outperform the mid-parent average due to dominance and epistatic gene effects.
+This finding agrees with reports in tropical cattle systems that F₁ crosses between indigenous and exotic breeds often exhibit optimal balance between adaptability and productivity (e.g., Bosso et al. 1994; Rege et al., 2009).
+It also reflects the well-documented phenomenon of heterosis (hybrid vigour), where crossbreeding leads to improved performance relative to parental averages due to dominance and epistatic interactions (Falconer & Mackay, 1996; Lynch & Walsh, 1998), which usually reaches its maximum level in F₁ hybrid (Cunningham and Syrstad 1987; Fujimoto et al, 2018; Mai et al 2021; Nagash et al 2025)

-The high CEI observed in the ¼ GB × ¾ ND group further suggests that increasing the proportion of the adapted N’Dama genome while retaining some exotic inheritance sustains performance under challenging environments, particularly in traits related to survival and reproduction (Dickerson, 1969; Falconer & Mackay, 1996, Teshome et al 2025).
+The high CEI observed in the ¼ GB × ¾ ND group further suggests that increasing the proportion of the adapted N’Dama genome while retaining some exotic inheritance sustains performance under challenging environments, particularly in traits related to survival and reproduction (Dickerson, 1969; Falconer & Mackay, 1996; Teshome et al, 2025).
 This supports the work of Agyemang and Rege (2004) that crossbreds involving N'Dama perform better in tropical systems due to adaptation productivity balance.
 Importantly, the high performance of the ¼ GB × ¾ ND relative to the F₂ genotype suggests that optimal breed composition may not necessarily be the F₁ generation, but rather a stabilized composite that balances productivity with environmental adaptation, particularly under low-input tropical systems (Smith, 1988; Cunningham, 1999).

-Although the F₂ generation maintained relatively high performance (CEI = 1.789), a decline relative to the F₁ was evident.
-This reduction is indicative of recombination loss, which arises from the breakdown of favorable gene combinations established in the F₁ generation (Falconer and Mackay, 1996, Benowicz et al., 2015).
-Similar declines in performance from F₁ to F₂ have been widely documented in crossbreeding studies involving tropical cattle, where non-additive genetic effects diminish in subsequent generations (Falconer and Mackay 1996; Dickerson 1973; Mrode, 2014).
+Although the F₂ generation maintained relatively high performance (CEI = 1.789), it declined relative to the F₁.
+This reduction is indicative of recombination loss, which arises from the breakdown of favorable gene combinations established in the F₁ generation (Falconer & Mackay, 1996; Benowicz et al., 2015).
+Similar declines in performance from F₁ to F₂ have been widely documented in crossbreeding studies involving tropical cattle, where non-additive genetic effects diminish in subsequent generations (Falconer and Mackay 1996; Dickerson, 1973; Mrode, 2014).
 Despite this decline, the F₂ still outperformed most higher-grade exotic crosses, indicating some retention of hybrid advantage.

 The German Brown (purebred) ranked fourth (CEI = 1.658), largely driven by its superior milk yield (4.08) and lactation length (1.88).
-However, its relatively lower performance in adaptive traits such as mortality (0.75) constrained its overall efficiency.
-This reflects the well-known limitation of temperate breeds under tropical conditions, where high production potential is often offset by poor adaptation to heat stress, diseases, and feed scarcity (McDowell 1985).
-This agrees with Cunningham (1987, Falconer and Mackay 1996) that additive variance drives selection response (Wientjes et al., 2022).
-It is consistent with the strong additive contributions observed in previous studies (Hayes et al., 2009, Mrode, 2014, Bakac et al., 2022).
+However, its relatively lower performance on adaptive traits, such as mortality (0.75), constrained its overall efficiency.
+This reflects the well-known limitation of temperate breeds under tropical conditions, where high production potential is often offset by poor adaptation to heat stress, diseases, and feed scarcity (McDowell, 1985).
+This agrees with Cunningham (1987) and Falconer and Mackay 1996) that additive variance drives selection response (Wientjes et al., 2022).
+It is consistent with the strong additive contributions observed in previous studies (Hayes et al., 2009, Mrode, 2014; Bakac et al., 2022).

 Intermediate crosses with higher exotic inheritance, such as 5/8 GB × 3/8 ND (CEI = 1.474) and ¾ GB × ¼ ND (CEI = 1.059), showed reduced overall efficiency.
 The decline in CEI with increasing German Brown proportion suggests that the loss of adaptive traits outweighs gains in production under the prevailing environmental conditions.
-This pattern supports earlier findings that upgrading beyond optimal levels of exotic inheritance may lead to reduced fitness and overall productivity in tropical production systems (Rege et al. 1994).
+This pattern supports earlier findings that upgrading beyond optimal levels of exotic inheritance may reduce fitness and overall productivity in tropical production systems (Rege et al., 1994).
 It suggests that increasing exotic inheritance beyond an optimal threshold may compromise adaptation and reproductive efficiency under tropical conditions.
 This aligns with previous findings that excessive exotic inheritance can reduce fitness in harsh environments due to genotype–environment mismatch (FAO, 2010; Cunningham, 1999).